The Broadsword and the Beast: Background and recording

 Chrysalis Records had suggested that the band pursue working with an outside producer on their next album.
-Canadian producer Bob Ezrin, known for his work with Pink Floyd, Kiss and Alice Cooper, was initially selected; however after Ezrin had to pull out at the last minute, American producer Keith Olsen was selected.
+Canadian producer Bob Ezrin, known for his work with Alice Cooper, Kiss and Pink Floyd, was initially selected; however after Ezrin had to pull out at the last minute, American producer Keith Olsen was selected.
 Recording resumed at Maison Rouge in November 1981 with the newly completed band and Olsen producing.
 The band quickly found Olsen's working style clashing with theirs; while Anderson described Olsen as "a nice enough chap" he described his method of recording with no equalization or effects as "a way of working that was completely alien to me".
 Other members of the band also found themselves in disagreement with Olsen, including Pegg who described Olsen's selection as "record company shite".
 The band were also disturbed that Olsen's "personal lifestyle choices were not those of the rest of us."

 Former Yardbird Paul Samwell-Smith was ultimately brought in as a new producer for the album after a recommendation from Conway, who had previously worked with him in Cat Stevens' band.
 Samwell-Smith arrived in mid-December and the band recorded with him until the album was mastered in February 1982.
 Samwell-Smith, who described his role on the album as "very much a case of looking to Ian to see what he wanted and then to help him do it", was praised by the band who found him easy to work with.
 The album was the last recorded by Tull at Maison Rouge, as Anderson sold it in 1983.